MRepoApp/magisk-modules-repo-util/README.md

 ```

 ### Create track.json
-You can write it to `your-repo/modules/{id}/track.json` by yourself, or use
+You can write it to `your-repo/modules/{id}/track.json` by yourself, or
 ```shell
 $ cli.py module --stdin << EOF
 {